-The µSBC Line is the right choice for small and medium-sized businesses that use SIP technology in their telephony.
-Its two models enable rotary calls between VoIP networks, solving issues of transcoding and survival, in addition to fallback and security.
+The µSBC is the right choice for small and medium-sized businesses that use SIP technology in their telephony.
+It enable rotary calls between VoIP networks, solving issues of transcoding and survival, in addition to fallback and security.

 Main benefits of the µSBC